tavinus/pdfScale/README.md

 ```

 ## System Install
-Please note that the system installer will name the executable as `pdfscale` with no uppercase chars and without the `.sh` extension.
+The installer will name the executable as `pdfscale` with no uppercase chars and without the `.sh` extension.

-If you have `make` installed you can use it to install to `usr/local/bin/pdfscale` with:
+If you have `make` installed you can use it to install to `/usr/local/bin/pdfscale` with:
 ```
 sudo make install
 ```